-Graduate and postbaccalaureate applicants may apply for a degree objective, a credential or certificate objective.
+Graduate and post-baccalaureate applicants may apply for a degree objective, a credential, or certificate objective.
 Depending on the objective, the CSU will consider an application for admission as follows:

-- General Requirements The minimum requirements for admission to graduate and postbaccalaureate studies at a California State University campus are in accordance with university regulations as well as Title 5, Chapter 1, Subchapter 3 of the California Code of Regulations.
-Specifically, a student shall at the time of enrollment: (1) have completed a fouryear college course of study and hold an acceptable baccalaureate degree from an institution accredited by a regional accrediting association, or shall have completed equivalent academic preparation as determined by appropriate campus authorities; (2) be in good academic standing at the last college or university attended; (3) have attained a grade point average of at least 2.5 ("A"=4.0) in the last 60 semester (90 quarter) units attempted; and (4) satisfactorily meet the professional, personal, scholastic, and other standards for graduate study, including qualifying examinations, as appropriate campus authorities may prescribe.
-In unusual circumstances, a campus may make exceptions to these criteria. - Students who meet the minimum requirements for graduate and postbaccalaureate studies will be considered for admission in one of the three following categories: - Postbaccalaureate Classified If a student wishes to enroll in a credential or certificate program, he or she will be required to satisfy additional professional, personal, scholastic, and other standards, including qualifying examinations, prescribed by the campus; or - Graduate Conditionally Classified A student may be admitted to a graduate degree program in this category if, in the opinion of appropriate campus authority, he or she can remedy deficiencies by additional preparation; or - Graduate Classified To pursue a graduate degree, a student will be required to fulfill all of the professional, personal, scholastic, and other standards, including qualifying examinations, prescribed by the campus.
+Master's Degree and General Post-baccalaureate Requirements - The minimum requirements for admission to Master's graduate and post-baccalaureate studies at a California State University campus are in accordance with University regulations as well as Title 5, Chapter 1, Subchapter 3 of the California Code of Regulations.
+Specifically, a student shall at the time of enrollment: (1) have completed a four-year college course of study and hold an acceptable baccalaureate degree from an institution accredited by a regional accrediting association, or shall have completed equivalent academic preparation as determined by appropriate campus authorities; (2) be in good academic standing at the last college or university attended; (3) have attained a grade point average of at least 2.5 ("A"=4.0) in the last 60 semester (90 quarter) units attempted; and (4) satisfactorily meet the professional, personal, scholastic, and other standards for graduate study, including qualifying examinations, as appropriate campus authorities may prescribe.
+In unusual circumstances, a campus may make exceptions to these criteria.

+Students who meet the minimum requirements for graduate and post-baccalaureate studies will be considered for admission in one of the three following categories:

+- Post-baccalaureate Classified If a student wishes to enroll in a credential or certificate program, he or she will be required to satisfy additional professional, personal, scholastic, and other standards, including qualifying examinations, prescribed by the campus; or - Graduate Conditionally Classified A student may be admitted to a graduate degree program in this category if, in the opinion of appropriate campus authority, he or she can remedy deficiencies by additional preparation; or - Graduate Classified To pursue a graduate degree, a student will be required to fulfill all of the professional, personal, scholastic, and other standards, including qualifying examinations, prescribed by the campus.